“I dream of a world where I can blog without worrying about anything else”

 -awesome bloggy friend

-I’ve heard similar words several times a month for the past several months.
-Today I’m going to share with you what I’ve said to at least 15 people in the past 4 months.
-Keep in mind, I offer SEO training, search engine marketing services and search engine friendly blog designs.
+I’ve heard similar words several times over the years.
+Keep in mind, I offer SEO training, search engine marketing services, and search engine friendly blog designs.
 I’ve been doing this for a while now.
 It’s my bread and butter.

 But I’m not.